evilchili/linernotes-dot-club-docs/draft/server_rules.md

 ## 1.3 Sensitive Content

 Apply a Content Warning to any toot depicting or discussing content that may be upsetting or triggering to others.
-Examples of sensitive content include (but are not limited to):
+Examples of sensitive content include but are not limited to:

 - Violence
 - Blood / gore